kmartinet/ssarp/README.md

   Brown, J.W., Huang, H., & Larson, J.G.
 (2014).
 BAMMtools: an R package
   for the analysis of evolutionary dynamics on phylogenetic trees.
   Methods in Ecology and Evolution, 5: 701-707.
+- Triantis, K.A., Guilhaumon, F., & Whittaker, R.J.
+(2012), The island
+  species–area relationship: biology and statistics.
+Journal of Biogeography,
+  39: 215-231.